 We covered seven of the big ones above.
 But in many cases, you need the right cloud model to realize the cloud’s fullest potential.

 By offering an addition to the public cloud model, Ridge’s distributed cloud unlocks the full potential of cloud-native computing.
 Its distributed architecture empowers developers with the freedom to customize a cloud strategy that best fits their business needs.
-Easily accessed through a single API, Ridge Cloud is fully interoperable with any legacy infrastructure, whether on-prem servers, colo deployments, local data centers, or hybrid clouds.
+Easily accessed through a single API, Ridge Cloud is fully interoperable with any legacy infrastructure, whether on-prem servers, colo deployments, local data centers, or hybrid cloud.
 Using Ridge’s managed web services — Kubernetes, containers, and object storage — developers enjoy the ease of use of the public cloud together with the superior performance, high throughput, and full data control of localized infrastructure.

 Ridge is changing the way businesses think about growing.
 For them, cloud-nativity now enables them to innovate, to keep up with evolving business needs, and to realize the full business benefits of cloud computing.

-Click here to learn more about how Ridge Cloud can help your business grow.
+Book a demo to learn more about how Ridge Cloud can help your business grow.